nivetharajaa/19AI307_JAVA/Module-04/DAY-1/README.md

 # Ex.No:4(A)  JAVA CONSTRUCTOR
 ## AIM:
-To create a Java program using constructor to print the circumference of rectangle.[l=5,w=6]
+To create a Java program using clonstructor to print the circumference of rectangle.[l=5,w=6]

 ## ALGORITHM :
 1. 1.
 Start the Program.